 If your business needs new capital equipment, consider making those purchases before December 31st, so you can claim depreciation on the asset for tax purposes in 2022, provided that the assets are available for use in 2022.

-The deadline to pay your final corporate income tax balances is two months after year end for most corporations (three months for certain CCPCs).
+The deadline to pay your final corporate income tax balances is two months after year-end for most corporations (three months for certain CCPCs).
 Please ensure you are caught up on your payments to avoid non-deductible interest charges.
+The required tax installments for businesses with payment due dates are listed on the CRA website.

 It is important to review your strategies from year-to-year in order to keep up with changing regulations and understand how they may impact your specific tax situation.
 Be sure to consult a qualified tax professional before making any major financial decisions in order to ensure that you are getting the best advice tailored to your personal situation.